Massimo Ellul: Business career

 His business career began in the early 1990s while studying at Cambridge, he earned a diploma in marketing and continued academic work in the field up to postdoctoral level.

 He was also an elected official of the Executive Committee of the European Forum for Urban Security under the aegis of the Council of Europe and represents Malta in the European Disability Forum and the European Union of Supported Employment.
 In Scotland, Ellul was very much involved with the Friends of Rosslyn [Chapel], and has lectured extensively in the region.
 He was admitted as Liveryman of the Worshipful Company of Marketors of the City of London and in 2005 was granted the Freedom of the City of London.

 In 2002, Ellul became Chancellor of the Grand Priory of the Mediterranean within the Hospitaller Order of Saint Lazarus of Jerusalem and later served as Chairman of the Saint Lazarus Foundation.
 He was appointed Grand Chancellor of the Order in 2008.
 In addition, he has held positions as Honorary Secretary of the Malta Federation of Organizations and Persons with Disability (MFOPD) and Vice President of the Malta Association of Supported Employment.
+Ellul has been awarded a number of accolades from various countries for his philanthropic and Hospitaller initiatives worldwide.
+These include accolades from US President Barak Obama, from King Kigeli V of Rwanda and from the Rajah of Kupang (Indonesia).

 Ellul was also the Chairman of the annual Malta International Folk Festival, and sits on/consults the board of directors of various firms and organisations in Malta, England, Scotland, Sicily and Dubai.

 He is particularly active in Sicily where he has aided and assisted both Sicilian and Maltese governmental authorities to work in synergy in the touristic, cultural, economic and cultural sectors.
 This included a number of twinning and joint venture agreements with Enna, Paterno, Agira, Acireale and other cities.

 As consultant for the Malta Food Agency and the Chamber of Small and Medium Enterprises in Sicily, Ellul was tasked to ensure that the annual international Taormina Food Expo would be jointly organized between the Italian and Maltese authorities, an initiative which has been annually successful since 2023.